wpc009/benchmark/README.md

 Benchmark Tool for HTTP server
 =========
-A replacement for Apache Benchmark.
+An alternative to Apache Benchmark.

 Usage
 =========